Avoiding Scalability Collapse by Restricting Concurrency: Evaluation

 We report on our experiments with the Kyoto Cabinet~\cite{kyotocabinet} \code{kccachetest} benchmark run in a \code{wicked} mode, which exercises an in-memory database.
 Similarly to~\cite{Dice17}, we modified the benchmark to use the standard POSIX pthread mutex locks, which we interpose with locks from the LiTL library.
 We also modified the benchmark to run for a fixed time and report the aggregated work completed.
 Finally, we fixed the key range at a constant (10M) elements.
 (Originally, the benchmark set the key range dependent on the number of threads).
 All those changes were also applied to Kyoto in~\cite{Dice17} to allow fair comparison of performance across different thread counts.
 The length of each run was $60$ seconds.

 Kyoto employs multiple locks, each protecting a slot comprising of a number of buckets in a hash table; the latter is used to implement a database~\cite{kyotocabinet}.
 Given that the \code{wicked} mode exercises a database with random operations and random keys, one should expect a lower load on each of the multiple slot locks compared to the load on the central lock used to protect the access to the AVL tree in the microbenchmark above.
-Yet, Kyoto provides a view on how GCR behaves in a real application setting.
+Yet, Kyoto provides a good example of how GCR behaves in a real application setting.

-The results are presented in Figure~\ref{fig:kyoto-perf-heatmap}, where we run GCR on top of 24 locks provided by LiTL.
-A cell at row X and column Y represents the throughput achieved with Y threads when GCR (GCR-NUMA) is used on top of lock X divided by throughput achieved when the lock X itself is used (i.e., without GCR or GCR-NUMA).
-The shades of red colors represent slowdown (speedup below $1$, which in virtually all cases falls in the range of [0.8..1), i.e., less than 20\% slowdown), while the shades of green colors represent positive speedup; the intensity of the color represents how slowdown/speedup are substantial.
-Both GCR and GCR-NUMA deliver robust gains (at times, over x1000), and those gains start for virtually all locks even before the machine becomes oversubscribed.
+The results are presented in \figref{fig:kyoto-perf-heatmap}, where we run GCR and GCR-NUMA on top of 24 locks provided by LiTL.
+Similarly to \figref{fig:avl-tree-perf-heatmap}, each cell decodes the slowdown/speedup achieved by GCR or GCR-NUMA, respectively, compared to the base lock.
+As \figref{fig:kyoto-perf-heatmap} shows, both GCR and GCR-NUMA deliver robust gains (at times, over x1000), and those gains start for virtually all locks even before the machine becomes oversubscribed.

 \remove{

 }